-State of Mobile Commerce Q3 Highlights
+France State of Mobile Commerce Q3 Highlights

-Criteo's analysis of shopping data from Q3 2015 demonstrates that smartphones are increasingly becoming the purchase device of choice in a multi-device world:

-- Mobile is becoming the preferred purchase device for cross device shoppers: More than half of transactions now involve multiple devices. - Apps can be your highest performing channel: Retailers focusing on apps are finding gold.
-Conversion rates on apps heavily outperform even the desktop. - Smartphones are the key for retailers: Average retailers generate 27% of sales from mobile, while the top quartile is now generating 38% of sales from mobile, mainly due to much better optimization of smartphone conversion rates.

-Italy Mobile Commerce Trends
+Criteo's analysis of shopping data from Q3 2015 demonstrates that smartphones are increasingly becoming the purchase device of choice in a multi-device world: - Mobile is becoming the preferred purchase device for cross device shoppers: More than half of all transactions now involve multiple devices. - Apps can be your highest performing channel: Retailers focusing on apps are finding gold.
+Conversion rates on apps heavily outperform even the desktop. - Smartphones are the key for top quartile retailers: Top quartile is now generating more than a third of sales from mobile, mainly due to much better optimization of smartphone conversion rates.
+France Mobile Commerce Trends

-Mobile is becoming the preferred purchase device for cross-device shoppers
+# Mobile is becoming the preferred purchase device for cross-device shoppers

-More than half of all purchases now involve multiple devices\
+Half of all purchases now involve multiple devices

 Retailers need to redesign their online buying experience to reflect the fact that almost half of users visit them using multiple devices in the days leading up to purchase.
 For purchases completed on laptops & desktops, 53% of buyers used at least one additional devices to visit the same retailer prior to purchase.

-On mobile, 53-54% of buyers used an additional device prior to purchasing on their mobile.
+On mobile, 51-52% of buyers used an additional device prior to purchasing on their mobile.

-Italy Cross-Device Share of eCommerce Transactions

-User completed purchase on TABLET SMARTPHONE DESKTOP % of users who used multiple devices in path to purchase 54% 53 % 53%

-\ Where the consumer has more than one device.
+France Cross-Device Share of eCommerce Transactions User completed purchase on TABLET SMARTPHONE DESKTOP % of users who used multiple devices in path to purchase 52 % 51 % 53 % ^{} Where the consumer has more than one device.
 Based on Criteo's cross device product providing exact matches of users across multiple devices.

-One-third of desktop sales now involve mobile prior to purchase
+Almost 40% of desktop sales now involve mobile prior to purchase